-- Counseling services will be made available for students and employees.
-The College contracts with therapists for students and employees through the Maine State Employee Assistance Program. - Gatherings and proper events to allow people to deal with grief and loss. - The Director of Finance will ensure proper evaluation of loss, notify insurers and state officials, and handle any paperwork necessary for compensation. - During times of emergency, time lost is governed by the various employee contracts.
-Faculty desiring to make up lost instructional time will work with the Vice President of Academic Affairs to determine a course of action.
+- Counseling services will be available for students and employees needing assistance-the College contracts with therapists for students and employees through the Maine State Employee Assistance Program. - Gatherings and proper events allow people to deal with grief and loss. - The Director of Finance will ensure proper evaluation of loss, notify insurers and state officials, and handle any paperwork necessary for compensation. - During times of emergency, time lost is governed by the various employee contracts.
+Faculty desiring to make up lost instructional time will work with the Academic Dean to determine a course of action.

-IV.
+III.
 CRITICAL INCIDENT COMMUNICATIONS PLAN

 The College should be prepared to communicate a rapid, accurate, and complete response in a crisis.
-Clear and effective communication is critical to ensuring the health and safety of individuals, minimizing the disruption and damage that can be caused by a critical incident, and protecting the institution from negative publicity.
+Clear and effective communication is critical to ensuring the health and safety of individuals, minimizing the disruption and damage that a critical incident can cause, and protecting the institution from negative publicity.